 - 12.3.1 Step 3 of the IAQM guidance identifies appropriate site-specific mitigation.
 These measures are related to the site risk for each activity.
-Good practice mitigation measures highly recommended for the proposed development taken from the IAQM guidance are detailed below. - 12.3.2 The general mitigation measures (for site management, preparing and maintaining the site, operating vehicle/machinery, operations and waste management), are appropriate for a site with a 'medium risk' classification (in this instance the site is classified as "medium" risk due to the potential impact of dust soiling associated with earthworks).
+Good practice mitigation measures highly recommended for the proposed development taken from the IAQM guidance are detailed below. - 12.3.2 The general mitigation measures (for site management, preparing and maintaining the site, operating vehicle/machinery, operations and waste management), are appropriate for a site with a 'medium risk' classification (in this instance the site is classified as "medium" risk due to earthworks and construction).
 Mitigation measures specific to earthworks, construction and trackout are proposed based on the risk classifications in Table 23.